AnanthaRajuC/anantharajuc.github.io/_posts/2021-08-30-Spring-Boot-Integration-Testing.markdown

 This post briefly captures the process of writing integration tests for a Spring Boot based Web application using JUnit, AssertJ and Mockito (BDDMockito) framework.

-Unit test's targets small units of code ex: a method, a class.
+---

+#### Introduction

+**Unit** testing is a type of software testing where individual units or components (ex: a method, a class) of a software are tested .

+**Integration testing** is the phase in software testing in which individual software modules are combined and tested as a group.
 Integration Test covers multiple units because it tests the interaction between two or more components.

-Spring Boot Web Applications are built in multiple layers.

-- Web Controller Layer
-- Business Service Layer
-- Data Repository Layer
+---

+**JUnit** is a unit testing framework for the Java programming language.

+**AssertJ** is a Java library that provides a rich set of assertions and truly helpful error messages, improves test code readability.

+**Mockito**  is a testing framework that allows the creation of test double objects in automated unit tests for the purpose of test-driven development or behavior-driven development.

+---

+#### Goals

+1. Data/Repository Layer Testing
+2. Business/Service Layer Testing
+3. Web/Controller Layer Testing

+---

+#### Test Methodology

 **`given-when-then`** human readable test methodology is followed here.
 It lends more clarity to our tests as we are following a natural language that is easy to read.